Financial Sector Analysis: Banks, Insurance and Fintech

 Financial sector analysis helps investors understand one of the largest parts of the stock market.
 The financials sector includes banks, insurance companies, and asset managers.
 A growing wave of fintech firms is also reshaping the financial system.
 These financial institutions play a central role in economic growth and corporate investment across every industry.

-In this guide, we break down the key sub-industries in the financials sector.
+This guide breaks down the key sub-industries in the financials sector.
 We explain how interest rates drive performance and how to evaluate financial services stocks.

 Overview of the Financials Sector